lokalise/i18n-ally-jetbrains-docs/language-files/json.md

 {% highlight json %}
 {
     "other_key": {
-        "translation": "JSON with complex structure per key are NOT supported", "notes": ""
+        "translation": "Complex structure per key is NOT supported", "notes": ""
     }
 }